Nickil21/nickil21.github.io/_posts/2020-04-04-the-risk-of-racial-bias-in-hate-speech-detection.md

 {% include figure image_path="/assets/images/nlp_papers_summary/pic_2.png"
  alt="this is a placeholder image" caption="Proportion (in %) of offensiveness annotations of AAE tweets in control, dialect, and race priming conditions." %}

+Annotators are substantially more likely to rate a tweet as being offensive to someone, than to rate it as offensive to themselves, suggesting that people recognize the subjectivity of offensive language.

 # Takeaways
 ---